 STEP 1: Start Right

 First, start big and plant right.
-For best success, purchase starts as larger vigorous plants in three to four-inch pots, rather than small, needy plugs or meager seed-grown specimens.
+For best success, purchase starts as larger vigorous plants in 3 to 4-inch pots, rather than small, needy plugs, or meager seed-grown specimens.
 This will provide you with more vigorous, prettier plants faster.

 Choosing the right fertilizer is essential.
 High phosphorus fertilizer specialized to promote blooming and rooting encourages faster root development for healthier plants and more flowers.
 Choose an OMRI Listed fertilizer approved for organic gardening.
-For best results, fertilize containers every five to six weeks.
+For best results, fertilize containers every 5 to 6 weeks.

 It is generally stated that petunias and Calibrachoa need full sun for best blooming, but they will flower nearly as well in partial sun, especially where summers are very hot and humid.
-Overall, six hours of direct sunlight will suffice.
+Overall, 6 hours of direct sunlight will suffice.
 Any less will yield plants that are leggy and flower poorly.

 STEP 2: Maintain, Prune, Maintain!

-Consistent care and a midseason pruning are essential to keeping petunias blooming vigorously up to frost.
+Consistent care and a midsummer pruning are essential to keeping petunias blooming vigorously up to frost.
 Regular water is crucial — especially for container specimens.
 Just one day of water missed can dry up a plant and leave it looking poor for weeks until nurtured back to health.
 During hot, dry spells twice daily watering may even be needed.
 Before watering, check by feeling the soil to the depth of two inches—if it feels barely moist to dry, it’s time to water again.

 Petunias need a midseason chop to bounce back to their early summer glory (ground cover petunias, like those in the Wave™ series, are an exception).
 Cut them back considerably by ¾ in mid-July to keep them from developing old, bloomless, leggy stems.
 Unlike petunias, Calibrachoa don’t require midsummer pruning unless they begin to look ungainly and then only a light trim is required.
 Follow up by giving pruned plants a boost of fertilizer, a good drink, and within a couple of weeks, they will burst forth again in glorious bloom.